 The objective of the storage site monitoring program is to select and implement a suite of monitoring technologies that are both technically robust and cost-effective and provide an effective means of 1) evaluating CO2 mass balance (i.e., verify that the site is operating as permitted) and 2) detecting any unforeseen containment loss (i.e., verify that the site is not endangering any USDWs).
-Both direct and indirect measurements will be used collaboratively with numerical models of the injection process to verify that the storage site is operating as predicted and that CO2 is effectively sequestered within the targeted deep geologic formation and is fully accounted for.
+Both direct and indirect measurements will be used collaboratively with numerical models of the injection process to verify that the storage site is operating as predicted and that CO2 is effectively sequestered within the Mokelumne River Formation and is fully accounted for.
 The approach is based in part on reservoir-monitoring wells, pressure fall-off testing, and indirect (e.g., geophysical) methods.
 Early-detection monitoring wells will target regions of increased leakage potential (e.g., proximal to wells that penetrate the caprock).
-During baseline monitoring, a comprehensive suite of geochemical analyses will be performed on fluid samples collected from the monitoring intervals.
+During baseline monitoring, a comprehensive suite of geochemical analyses will be performed on fluid samples collected from the reservoir and overlying monitoring intervals.

 These analytical results will be used to characterize baseline geochemistry and provide a metric for comparison during operational phases.
-Selection of this initial analyte list was based on relevance for detecting the presence of fugitive brine and CO2.
+Selection of this initial analyte list was based on relevance for detecting the presence of reservoir formation fluids and CO2.
 The results for this comprehensive set of analytes will be evaluated and a determination made regarding which analytes to carry forward through the operational phases of the project.
-This selection process will consider the uniqueness and signature strength of each potential analyte and whether its characteristics provide for a high-value leak-detection capability.
 Indicator parameters will be used to inform the monitoring program.
 Once baseline conditions and early CO2 arrival responses have been established, observed relationships between analytical measurements and indicator parameters will be used to guide less-frequent aqueous sample collection and reduced analytical parameters in later years.